-As a result of our extensive co-creation process, when this culminated in our first draft Business Plan consultation, less than 5% of stakeholders requested alternative commitments
+As a result of our extensive co-creation process, when this culminated in our first draft Business Plan consultation, fewer than 5% of stakeholders requested alternative commitments

 - 2.14.
 There was only one area in which stakeholders felt WPD had made a notable omission this stage.
 A high proportion of stakeholders wanted to see us make an explicit commitment to drive ongoing efficiency in our operations and keep bills low.
 In our second draft plan, we sought to address this with an initial efficiency commitment.
 Although this was broadly welcomed by stakeholders, a notable proportion of 38% took the opportunity to request a further change to this commitment, citing a lack of specificity in our target.
-This has culminated in the very specific commitment to now deliver £55 million in efficiency savings in RIIO-ED2 (see core commitment 42 in Chapter 5 of Our Business Plan 2023 -2028 First Submission). - 2.15.
+This has culminated in the very specific commitment to now deliver £95.5 million in efficiency savings in RIIO-ED2 (see core commitment 16 in Chapter 2 of Our Business Plan 2023-2028 Final Submission). - 2.15.
 By defining our draft commitments, options, likely expenditure and bill impacts early on in the process, we have been able to gather specific feedback on our commitments and deliver a Business Plan that has greater refinement than any other DNO.
-At final submission in December 2021, WPD's customers and stakeholders will have reviewed and given feedback on three versions of our plan. - 2.16.
-Building from the initial workshops and through two consultations has allowed customers and stakeholders to negotiate the development of the final set of commitments.
-This work has been tracked, with summary tables showing how support has developed from high level discussions

-(e.g. positive of activity in the area) through to specific actions reviewed and agreed with stakeholders (see Section 5.36 onwards).
+Building from the initial workshops and through two consultations and further engagement on our first draft submission, customers and stakeholders have been able to negotiate the development of the final set of commitments.
+This work has been tracked, with summary tables showing how support has developed from high level discussions (e.g. positive of activity in the area) through to specific actions reviewed and agreed with stakeholders (see Section 6.38 onwards).

-It is important to highlight 2.17. that the results of the engagement programme synthesised findings from over 250 engagement events with more than 19.000 attendees and triangulated insight that has delivered 45 fully and specifically supported core commitments and over 100 wider. contributory commitments - did not happen overnight (see figure SA-03.4).
-WPD committed significant resource in 2019 to build a robust research framework for RIIO-ED2 - setting out clear requirements of what was needed from each phase of the programme
+2.16.
+It is important to highlight that the results of the engagement programme - synthesised findings from over 280 engagement events with more than 25,000 attendees and triangulated insight that has delivered 42 fully and specifically supported core commitments and over 400 wider, contributory commitments - did not happen overnight (see figure SA-05.4).
+WPD committed significant resource in 2019 to build a robust research framework for RIIO-ED2 - setting out clear requirements of what was needed from each phase of the programme before it commenced, what we expected to learn, and how engagement and findings would be organised and managed.
+The CEG was given the opportunity to review and challenge this before delivery began, as well as during and post event.
+This framework has acted as the foundation for iterative planning, with multiple synthesis reports delivered to business leads and the CEG from early 2020 - nearly two vears ahead of final (see section 6).